West Auckland, New Zealand

 European settlement of the region began in the 1840s, centred around the kauri logging trade.
-Later industries developed around kauri gum digging, orchards, vineyards and the clay brickworks of the upper Waitematā Harbour estuaries, most notably at New Lynn on the Whau River.
+Later industries developed around kauri gum digging, orchards, vineyards and the clay brickworks of the estuaries of the Waitematā Harbour, most notably at New Lynn on the Whau River.
 Originally isolated from the developing city of Auckland on the Auckland isthmus, West Auckland began to expand after being connected to the North Auckland railway line in 1880 and the Northwestern Motorway in the 1950s.

 Definition and etymologies

 West Auckland is not a strictly defined area.
 It includes the former Waitakere City, which existed between 1989 and 2010 between the Whau River and Hobsonville, an area which includes major suburbs such as Henderson, Te Atatū, Glen Eden, Titirangi and New Lynn.
-West Auckland typically also includes Avondale, and Blockhouse Bay.
+West Auckland typically also includes Avondale and Blockhouse Bay.
 The Whau River and Te Tōanga Waka (the Whau portage) marked the border between the former Waitakere and Auckland cities, a border which was first established between Eden County on the Auckland isthmus and Waitemata County in 1876.
 This border originally existed much earlier than, as the rohe marker between Te Kawerau ā Maki and Tāmaki isthmus iwi.
 Avondale and Blockhouse Bay are east of the Whau River on the Auckland isthmus, but are included in the definition due to their strong historical ties.
 Towns in southwestern Rodney, such as Helensville, Riverhead, Waimauku, Kumeū and Huapai are also often described as West Auckland.
 Occasionally a stricter definition of West Auckland is used in reports and scientific literature, which includes just the Henderson-Massey, Waitākere Ranges and Whau local board areas.

 The traditional Tāmaki Māori names for the area include Hikurangi, Waitākere, Whakatū and Te Wao Nui a Tiriwa.
 Hikurangi referred to the central and western Waitākere Ranges south of the Waitākere River, and was originally a name given by Rakatāura, the tohunga of the Tainui migratory canoe to a location south of Piha.
 Hikurangi is a common placename across Polynesia, and likely marked the point on the coast where the last light of the day reached.
 The name Wai-tākere ("cascading water") originated as a name for a rock at Te Henga / Bethells Beach found at the former mouth of the Waitākere River, which was later applied to the river, Ranges, and West Auckland in general.
 The name refers to the action of the water striking the rock as the waves came into shore, and became popularised in the early 18th century during Te Raupatu Tihore ("The Stripping Conquest"), when a Te Kawerau ā Maki chief's body was laid on this rock.